cms-sw/cmssw/Validation/RecoParticleFlow/README.md

 ~~~

 Proceed to RECO step, about 30 minutes

-Necessary if you need to re-reco events to test introduced changes to PF reco.
+This is necessary if you need to re-reco events to test introduced changes to PF reco.

 Note 1: the default era & condition is now set to 2018.
 Change CONDITIONS and
 ERA in test/run_relval.sh when trying other era, before trying the above commands.